 If you're wondering about the diet results…

 By the way, I modified the diet based on what I began learning and I lost 11# in a week and a half by eating plenty of healthy fats, limited amounts of healthy carbs, good protein, and lots of veggies, too.
 I found out that real food tastes SO much better anyway!
 It's been about 4 years since then, and I'm not always good about eating a limited amount of only healthy carbs (I still love sweets too much), but I do eat liberal amounts of healthy fats and my weight has stayed pretty normal.
-(I only see a little weight come on now and then if I do get too heavy on the carbs in my diet, such as wine and sweets, but then I'll watch it for a while and it will come back down.)

 You will probably want to take all this a little slower than I did and not change so much in such a short period of time.
 Not only to save the budget, but also to save your sanity, but once I learned what I did, there was no going back to the crap we ate before!

 More you might like: